-Even though the amount of waste that is recycled is gradually increasing, huge amounts of waste are still tipped into landfill sites each year.
-Once you have recycled as much waste as possible, there are generally no other practical options at present.
+The amount of leachate waste that is recycled is gradually increasing.
+Even so, huge amounts of waste are still tipped into landfill sites each year.
+At the moment, there are generally no other practical options available once you have recycled as much waste as possible, .

 Waste contains a wide range of types of contaminants that are harmful to our environment.
 For example, it is not often realized that the waste contains substantial amounts of toxic metals, often from packaging materials.
-Rainfall runs through the landfill sites and gradually dissolves the huge range of contaminants so that, as the rain water runs off the site, it is highly contaminated and cannot be safely discharged to the environment.
+Rainfall runs through the landfill sites and consequently it gradually dissolves the huge range of contaminants.
+Therefore, the rain water that runs off the site is almost certainly highly contaminated and cannot be safely discharged to the environment.

 Treatment is therefore required.
 The question is: What are the actual goals for treatment and what type of treatment is best suited to achieve those goals?

-The goals depend to some extent on the location of the site, simply because other factors such as availability of water can be important considerations.
-The following list includes the most common requirements.
+The goals depend to some extent on the location of the site.
+This is because other factors such as availability of water can be important considerations.
+The most common requirements are:

-- Treatment of leachate so that, after treatment, it can be safely discharged to the environment.
+- Treatment of leachate that can be safely discharged to the environment, after treatment.

-- A system design that acknowledges that the quality of the untreated leachate does vary.
-For example, there will be a far higher volume but probably a lower concentration of the contaminants when there is a period of higher rainfall.
-On the other hand, if there has been little or no rainfall for a long time, and then it starts to rain hard, the leachate may well have both a high flow and a high concentration.
+- A system design that handles varying quality of the untreated leachate.
+So, there will be a far higher volume but probably a lower concentration of the contaminants following periods of rainfall.
+Conversely, if there has been little or no rainfall for a long time, and then it starts to rain hard, the leachate will probably have both a high flow and a high concentration.

-- What is to be done with the treated leachate?
+- Dealing with the treated leachate.
 Is it simply discharged to foul sewer or a local river?
 In areas of severe water shortage, perhaps it needs to be directly re-used?

 - What are the system operating costs?
-Basically the entire treatment system just increases the overall operating costs for each landfill site.
-The only reason for having it is to protect the environment.
+The entire treatment system certainly increases the overall operating costs for each landfill site.
+Environmental protection is the only reason for having it.
 Therefore operating costs should be as low as possible.